TIY-ATL-ROR-2015-Jan/slides/02-04/questions.md

 ## Requirements

-1. There should be just one route for your app. `get '/etsy_search', to: 'etsy#show` would be acceptable.
+1. There should be just one route for your app. `get '/etsy_search', to: 'etsy#search` would be acceptable.
-2. You should always make requests to this controller with query params, like `localhost:3000/etsy_search?q=whiskey`.
+2. You should usually make requests to this controller with query params, like `localhost:3000/etsy_search?q=whiskey`.
 3. The controller method should use the Etsy gem to get matching listings from Etsy and then render a view that uses that data.
 4. The view should mirror the Etsy page layout and styling **as closely as possible**, including the header/footer.
 5. Each item should link to its Etsy page.